Tax Treaties

 Common Mistakes

 1. Not declaring UK rental income in France because you're already declaring it in the UK.
 Both declarations are required.
 The treaty prevents double taxation but does not remove the French filing obligation.
-Income declared only in the UK and not in France is an undeclared liability in France.

 2. Thinking the Box 8TK credit means you pay nothing.
 The credit neutralises the French income tax.
 But you must still complete the declaration, use the correct forms, and — for furnished rental — account for social charges separately.